Why Instagram Captions Matter and How to Write Them

 Instagram is a popular image-heavy social media platform that engages audiences through the sharing of images and video.
 However, images aren't the only factor that plays a part in user engagement.
 You may have an incredible photo to share, but if you don't have a great caption to go with it, then you risk falling flat on your face when it comes to engagement.
 Giving the proper attention to your Instagram captions is key to success in Instagram's algorithms.

 Instagram captions have the potential to add context to the images and videos you share, as well as details that users may not have known otherwise.
-They are especially important if you have and Instagram Business profile, which you should if you are a business.
+They are especially important if you have an Instagram Business profile, which you should if you are a business.
 If you don't have one, that's your first task.
+Make one!

-Shopify recently released an article on Instagram captions where they note,
+Shopify released an article on Instagram captions where they note,

 "A strong visual on Instagram can make users 'slow their scroll' and stay locked on your post, but a carefully thought out caption can do a lot more heavy lifting in terms of marketing and sales."

-If you take the time to take incredible photos for your Instagram business account, but then you whip out a caption in five seconds and call it good, you are missing opportunities.
+If you take the time to take incredible photos for your Instagram business account, but then you whip out a caption in five seconds and call it good, you could be missing some opportunities.